Lesson 1 Images

 Text description of the Shapiro-Keyser Cyclone Model image.

 The image features two diagrams depicting models of cyclogenesis: (a) the Norwegian Model and (b) the Shapiro–Keyser Model.
 Both illustrations present a sequence of four stages, labeled I to IV, showing the evolution of cyclones.
 Each stage is characterized by curved lines representing front structures and isobars.
-The lower part of each diagram includes additional schematic views of isotherms.
+The lower part of each diagram includes additional schematic views of isobars.
+Each model features four stages where the earliest stage shows the development process of a low pressure system, and the ending stages show a strong low that has occluded.

 Credit: Bulletin of the American Meteorological Society